dycons/compose/README.md

    3. Set the username to `varchar` and click "Save".
    4. On the next page, click the "Credentials" tab.
    5. Enter `varchar` in both password fields, toggle `Temporary` *off*, and click "Set Password".
+4. **Add sample Katsu data**:
+   1. To add sample data to Katsu, run: `docker exec -it -w /app/chord_metadata_service/scripts katsu python ingest.py`.
-4. **Testing** - Now it's time to test our setup by using the bundled front end:
+5. **Testing** - Now it's time to test our setup by using the bundled front end:
    1. Boot up the React frontend by running `docker-compose up rp-react`.
    2. Start by going to http://127.0.0.1:3004/.
    3. Click on the "Log In" button and you should be redirected to the Keycloak login screen.